Trastuzumab and pertuzumab

 - feel your heart is beating too fast or too slowly.

 Pertuzumab may cause severe diarrhoea.
 If you have diarrhoea, contact the hospital for advice.
 They may give you anti-diarrhoea drugs to take.
-Try to drink at least two litres (three and a half pints) of fluids every day.
+Try to drink at least 2 litres (3½ pints) of fluids every day.
 It can help to avoid alcohol, caffeine, milk products, high-fat foods and high-fibre foods.

 Loss of appetite